MIT-Tab/mit-tab/README.md

 virtualenv venv
 source venv/bin/activate
-pip install -r requirements.txt python manage.py runserver
+pip install -r requirements.txt python manage.py changepassword tab
+# Type in the password you want to use while developing
+python manage.py runserver
 ```

-You can either run v1.0 (Django 1.4, battle hardened) or v2.0 (Django 1.6)
+At this time it is recommended to run v2.0 (Django 1.6)

 Production Setup
 ----------------